radek2003/symkom/README.md

 ### 1. Probabilistic Valuation Framework

-- **Objective:** Challenge market efficiency assumptions by deriving a distribution of company stock prices using a probabilistic Discounted Cash Flow (DCF) valuation model.
+- **Objective:** Challenge market efficiency assumptions by deriving a distribution of company stock prices using a Monte-Carlo simulation for Discounted Cash Flow (DCF) model.

 - **Key Components:**
   - Data Collection